Street Fighting Years: Background

-Produced by Trevor Horn and Stephen Lipson, it was a major stylistic departure from the previous album, 1985's Once Upon a Time.
-While still maintaining the epic arena rock sense of scale and drama which the band had developed since the mid-1980s, Street Fighting Years also moved away from the American soul and gospel influences of its predecessor in favour of soundtrack atmospherics and a new incorporation of acoustic and Celtic/folk music-related ingredients including fretless bass, slide guitar and accordion.
+Produced by Trevor Horn and Stephen Lipson, Street Fighting Years was a major stylistic departure from the previous album, Once Upon a Time (1985).
+While still maintaining the epic arena rock sense of scale and drama which the band had developed since the mid-1980s, the album also moved away from the American soul and gospel influences of its predecessor in favour of soundtrack atmospherics and a new incorporation of acoustic, Celtic and folk elements, such as fretless bass, slide guitar and accordion.
 The lyrics built on the more political themes which the band had introduced with "Ghost Dancing", moving away from the impressionistic or spiritual concerns of earlier 1980s Simple Minds songs and covering topics including the Poll Tax, the Soweto townships, the Berlin Wall and the stationing of nuclear submarines on the Scottish coast.

 The album marked the beginning of a period of substantial personnel change for Simple Minds.
 Keyboard player/composer/founder member Mick MacNeil has subsequently mentioned that "Jim (Kerr) had already started talking about making changes" and the lack of equality and unity within the band's ranks soon became evident.
-Most of the initial writing and direction-setting sessions had only involved the trio of remaining original members - Kerr, MacNeil and guitarist Charlie Burchill - without the involvement of either bassist John Giblin or drummer Mel Gaynor, both of whom had remained in London during the Scottish residential sessions.
+Most of the initial writing and direction-setting sessions had only involved the trio of remaining original members – Kerr, MacNeil and guitarist Charlie Burchill – without the involvement of either bassist John Giblin or drummer Mel Gaynor, both of whom had remained in London during the Scottish residential sessions.
 Subsequent disagreements regarding both the recording process and the direction in which Trevor Horn was coaxing the band led to the temporary departure of Gaynor and the permanent departure of Giblin.